stuarttodd-dev/technical-test-back-end/README.md

 - With more time, API auth using Sanctum.
 - I'd improve tests and test against custom exceptions.
-- Could potentially add a repository class per model but it felt like overkill with the Action classes.
+- Could potentially add a repository class per model but it felt like overkill with the Action classes and ORM.